Exploring Many-body Interactions Through Quantum Fisher Information: Introduction

 \section{Introduction}

 Among many fascinating phenomena in physics, in recent years studying the nature of interactions has become not only a subject of fundamental research but also a part of the current pursuit towards modern quantum technologies.
 Most of the current controllable quantum systems rely solely on the two-body interactions between particles~\cite{NielsenChuang, Gross_2017,Kjaergaard_2020}.
 Nevertheless, many-body interactions are often discussed in the context of effective models in low-energy physics~\cite{Tseng_1999, Peng_2009, Zhang_2022}.
 These include studies of spin systems~\cite{Pachos_2004, Motrunich_2005, Bermudex_2009, Muller_2011, Andrade_2022}, extended Hubbard models describing ultra-cold atoms or molecules in optical lattices \cite{2007BuchlerNatPhys,2008SchmidtPRL,2010WillNature,2011SilvaPRA,2012SafaviPRL,2012SowinskiPRA,2013MahmudPRA,2014DaleyPRA,2014SowińskiPhysScripta,2015PaulPRA,2016SinghPRA,2016HincapiePRA,2020HarshmanAnnPhys}, quantum chemistry~\cite{Aspuru_Guzik_2005, Malley_2016, Hempel_2018, Babbush_2018} as well as nuclear and particle physics~\cite{Hauke_2013, Banuls_2020, Ciavarella_2021, Farrell_2023}.
 Further applications of higher-order interactions can be found in entanglement generation~\cite{Shi_2009, Peng_2010, Facchi_2011, Cieslinski_2023}, error correction~\cite{Kitaev_2003, Paetznick_2013, Yoder_2016} and others~\cite{Vedral_1996, Wang_2001, Figgatt_2017, Marvian_2022}.
 Thus, a search for many-body interactions plays a significant role for both, quantum foundations and future quantum technologies~\cite{Goto_2004, Monz_2009, Levine_2019, Khazali_2020, Kim_2022, Katz_2023}.
-With a rising demand for the implementation of many-body interaction Hamiltonians, it becomes interesting to study their verification.
-In this work, we demonstrate that the existence of genuine many-body interactions can be verified through the quantum Fisher information (QFI).
+With a rising demand for the implementation of many-body interaction Hamiltonians, it becomes interesting to study their verification~\cite{Marvian_2022}.
+A universal method solving this task could probe new physical effects and give insights on how to engineer the desired Hamiltonians.
+Furthermore, it would be useful for Hamiltonian learning protocols as they often require prior knowledge of the maximal degree of interaction graph (see, e.g. \cite{Anshu_2021}).
+On the other hand, it would answer the question of whether the Hamiltonian is even worth learning if we are interested in its many-body interaction properties.
+In this work, we demonstrate that the existence of genuine many-body interactions can be verified through the quantum Fisher information (QFI), thus possibly paving the way for a new area of non-local interactions research.